mb21/panwriter/README.md

     yarn dist

-Currently, we use a custom version of `paged.js`, to rebuild that (usually not necessary):
+Currently, we use a custom version of `paged.js` ([pull pending](https://gitlab.pagedmedia.org/tools/pagedjs/merge_requests/28)).
+If you would make changes to that, you would have to:

     npm install -g browserify
     cd previewFrame